-- The content of the curriculum will be tailored to the specific needs and vulnerabilities of individual children, including child who are victims of abuse, and children with SEND - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school. - Children will be taught about how to keep themselves and others safe when on-line - Any additional methods here
+- The content of the curriculum will be tailored to the specific needs and vulnerabilities of individual children, including child who are victims of abuse, and children with SEND - A school ethos which helps children to feel safe and able to talk freely about their concerns, believing that they will be listened to and valued. - Every child having access to a 'trusted adult' in the school. - Children will be taught about how to keep themselves and others safe when online - Assemblies/noticeboards